 How do you measure a product?

-Proper measurement is important.
-Some of our products can be dangerous or toxic when mishandled.
-We also recommend you measure your product on receipt to confirm total weight or volume.
+Proper measurement is important as some of our products can be dangerous or toxic when mishandled.
+We recommend you measure your product on receipt to confirm total weight or volume.

-We recommend using a precise milligram scale.
+We recommend using a precise milligram scale that can weigh up to .001g of material.
 Once you have confirmed the total powder weight you can create a solution for a more accurate volumetric measurement when using a graduated beaker or pipette.
 Here is a guide on how to make a chemical solution.

 Do you offer custom synthesis or wholesale?

 Why is there so little powder in my jar?